 These guidelines may be reviewed from time to time.
 Always check with your doctor or healthcare worker if you are not sure whether your child should go back to school.

-In any case, doctors recommend that all children be immunised against certain infectious diseases.
-These are:
+Doctors recommend that all children be immunised against certain infectious diseases, including:

 - Haemophilus influenzae type B (Hib);